By Jim Wyss

 “Up there” is the United States, where the U.S. Mint has been producing Sacagawea dollar coins since 2000.
 And even as the coins have lost their luster in the United States, they’ve been embraced in Ecuador, where they’re preferred over paper money.

-On the streets of this small South American nation, which adopted the dollar in 2000, Sacagawea is ubiquitous — and something of a kindred spirit in a country where many have indigenous roots.
+On the streets of Ecuador, which adopted the U.S. dollar in 2000, Sacagawea and more recently U.S. presidential dollars are ubiquitous — and something of a kindred spirit in a country where many have indigenous roots.

-About 4,000 miles to the north, in rural Idaho on Wednesday, Randy’L Teton was thrilled to find out that her face was so prominent in Ecuador.
+About 4,000 miles to the north, in rural Idaho on Wednesday, Randy’L Teton was thrilled to find out that Sacagawea’s face is so prominent in Ecuador.

 In 1998, when she was still in college, Teton, a member of the Shoshone tribe, was asked by artist Glenna Goodacre to be the model for the young Sacagawea.
 (Teton still holds the title as the youngest and only living model for U.S. currency.)